zimmnik/provisioner/README.md

 # provisioner

-Provisioner is an ansible playbook that allow to quickly configure Gnome DE on RHEL-based system.
+Provisioner is an ansible playbook that allow to quickly configure Gnome DE on Fedora system.

 Supported distributions
 -----------------------------
--   **Fedora** 34
+-   **Fedora** 36 Beta

 ## Quick Start
 To deploy the system you can use :